Rosemoe/sora-editor/README.md

 It is **not** recommended to use this project for production use.
 Download newest sources from [Releases](https://github.com/Rosemoe/CodeEditor/releases) instead of cloning this repository directly.
 **Issues and pull requests are welcome.**
-## License update tip
-***Pay attention to the license update***
-Before version 0.5.2 (including 0.5.2), project license is `Apache License` However after that we have changed it to `GNU General Public License v3.0`.
-Please pay attention to the change when you use the editor's source code or libraries.
 ## Features
 - [x] Smooth syntax highlight
 - [x] Auto completion